silverwind/uppie/README.md

 ## Browser support

-Browser support for directory upload is currently limited.
-Thought, `uppie` can still be used for single or multi-file uploads in browsers that don't support directories yet.
+Browser support for the new directory upload spec is WIP on both Firefox and Edge.
+Despite that, `uppie` can still be used for single or multi-file uploads on unsupporting browsers.

 |            | directories in input[file] | directories in drag and drop |
 |------------|----------------------------|------------------------------|